-- Flour: Be careful not to overmeasure your flour.
+- Flour: Be careful not to over-measure your flour.
 This will result in a heavy cake.
-For a lighter crumb, you can use the same amount of sifted cake flour instead.

 - Buttermilk: Buttermilk helps produce a supremely moist cake.
 If you don’t have buttermilk, use whole milk instead.
 You can use lower fat or nondairy milks in a pinch, but the cake won’t taste nearly as rich and moist.

-- Cream: Heavy cream with 30% or more milk fat preferred in frosting for the most delicious and creamiest texture.
+- Cream: Heavy cream with 30% or more milk fat preferred in frosting for the creamiest texture.
 Milk works in a pinch!